-In Singapore, miscarriages are fairly common, occurring in 25% of pregnancies.
-The Department of Obstetrics & Gynaecology, KK Women's and Children's Hospital shares the symptoms and aftercare instructions.
+In Singapore, miscarriages can occur in up to 25% of pregnancies.
+The Department of Obstetrics & Gynaecology at KK Women's and Children's Hospital (KKH) shares the symptoms and aftercare instructions.

 Miscarriages are fairly common in Singapore, with about 25 per cent of pregnancies ending in this way.

 Most miscarriages occur before the 12th week of pregnancy because the foetus isn’t developing normally due to genetic or chromosomal disorders.
 A miscarriage that occurs after the first 12 weeks is a late miscarriage.